What you need to know about Coronavirus Disease 2019 (COVID-19)

 What should I do if I feel sick?

 If you develop symptoms such as fever, cough and/or difficulty breathing or have been in close contact with a person known to have COVID-19, stay home and call Student or Employee Health or your local primary healthcare provider.
-At this time, your healthcare provider will determine if you need to be tested for COVID-19 based on guidelines from the CDC and the Mississippi State Department of Health.
-Please note that many people will have only mild illness, and these patients can be managed at home without the need for hospitalization or visits to emergency rooms.
+Your healthcare provider will determine if you need to be tested for COVID-19 based on guidelines from the CDC and the Mississippi State Department of Health.
 For additional information, you can also contact Baptist Memorial Hospital’s 24-hour hotline, 866-941-4785 or the Mississippi State Department of Health’s 24-hour COVID-19 hotline, 877-978-6453.

 Preventing the illness

-The best way to prevent infection is to avoid being exposed to this virus.
+The best way to prevent infection is to get vaccinated.
 To prevent the spread of respiratory viruses, the CDC recommends everyday preventive actions, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.